-- If the TTL is 0, the router descent and ICMP Time Expired-TTL Expired message to the sender - 4.
-If the TTL is 1 or greater, P and calculates a new IP header checksum. - 5.
-IP checks its routing table for the best representation IP address in the IP datagram. - If no route is found, the mean sends an ICMP Destination Unreachable-Host Unreachable - 6.
-Based on the best route found.
-Parameter IP address and the interface to be used for the forwarding. - 7.
-IP hands the packet, the forwards the interface to ARP, and ARP forwards the packet to the approximation of the interface to ARP, and ARP
+- 1. IP verifies the IP header checksum. - 2.
+If the IP header checksum fails, the IP packet is discarded without notification to the user.
+This is known as a silent discard. - 3.
+IP verifies whether the destination IP address in the IP datagram corresponds to an IP address assigned to a router interface. - 4.
+If so, the router processes the IP datagram as the destination host (see Step 3 in the "IP on the Destination Host" section). - 5.
+If the destination IP address is not the router, IP decreases the TTL by 1. - 6.
+If the TTL is 0, the router discards the packet and sends an ICMP Time Expired-TTL Expired message to the sender. - 7.
+If the TTL is 1 or greater, IP updates the TTL field and calculates a new IP header checksum. - 8.
+IP checks its routing table for the best route to the destination IP address in the IP datagram. - 9.
+If no route is found, the router discards the packet and sends an ICMP Destination Unreachable-Host Unreachable message to the sender. - 10.
+Based on the best route found, IP determines the forwarding IP address and the interface to be used for the forwarding. - 11.
+IP hands the packet, the forwarding IP address, and the interface to ARP, and ARP forwards the packet to the appropriate MAC address.

-This entire process is repeated at each the source and destination host.
+This entire process is repeated at each router in the path between the source and destination host.

-5.8.
-IP on the Destination Host
+5.3.3 IP on the Destination Host

-When a packet is received at the description whost does the following:
+When a packet is received at the destination host, it is passed up to IP.
+IP on the destination host does the following:

-- 1. IP verifies the IP header checks - If the IP header checksum fails the little and the second declaration of the second declaratio - 2.
-IP verifies that the destination IP address assigned to the host. - If the destination IP address is not be a silently discarded. - 3.
-Based on the IP protocol field IP without the IP header to the appropriate upper-level protocol. - If the protocol does not exact the Desiration Unreachable-Protocol Unreachable message back to the - 4.
-For TCP and UDP packets, the description and TCP segment or UDP header is processed. - If no application exists for the ICMP sends a Destination Unreachable-Port Unreachable to the TCP port number, TCP sends a Destination to the TCP port number, TCP sends a Destination to the sender.
+- 1. IP verifies the IP header checksum. - 2.
+If the IP header checksum fails, the IP packet is silently discarded. - 3.
+IP verifies that the destination IP address in the IP datagram corresponds to an IP address assigned to the host. - 4.
+If the destination IP address is not the host, the IP packet is silently discarded. - 5.
+Based on the IP protocol field, IP passes the IP datagram without the IP header to the appropriate upper-level protocol. - 6.
+If the protocol does not exist, ICMP sends a Destination Unreachable-Protocol Unreachable message back to the sender. - For TCP and UDP packets, the destination port is checked and TCP segment or UDP header is processed. - 8.
+If no application exists for the UDP port number, ICMP sends a Destination Unreachable-Port Unreachable message back to the sender.
+If no application exists for the TCP port number, TCP sends a Connection Reset segment back to the sender.

-5.9.
-Static and Dynamic IP Routers
+5.4 Static and Dynamic IP Routers

-In order for IP routing between routers to occur efficiently in the IP internetwork, routers must have explicit knowledge of remote network IDs or be properly configured with a default route.
+In order for IP routing between routers to occur efficiently in the IP internetwork, routers must have explicit knowledge of remote network Ids or be properly configured with a default route.
 On large IP internetworks, one of the challenges faced by network administrators is how to maintain the routing tables on their IP routers so that IP traffic flow is traveling the best path and is fault-tolerant.